drastrom/vgaming-gui/resources/README.md

 # Resources

+## view-refresh-16.png

+This file is from the Tango Desktop Project.

 ## Git LFS

 The GIMP "source" .xcf file is stored in Git LFS.
 You only need to retrieve it